BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 3. Install Azure CLI

  Install Azure CLI on the (A)SCS cluster nodes which is a pre-requisites for SIOS Enhanced Azure IP GenApp.
-Please refer the installation procedure respective to OS
+Please refer the installation procedure of the respective to OS

 - [RHEL](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest)
 - [SLES](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-zypper?view=azure-cli-latest)